sourcegraph/checkup/README.md

 - Checking HTTP endpoints
 - Checking TCP endpoints (TLS supported)
+- Checking of DNS services & record existence
-- Storing results on S3 or on the local filesystem
+- Storing results on S3
 - Viewing results on a status page that is mobile-responsive and 100% static